 Scary Movies For Kids (5-12 years)

-These movies have toned down horror so as not to frighten the younger children.
+These movies are chilling but with toned down horror so afs not to frighten the younger children.

 1. Hotel Transylvania

-It is a hilarious tale of monsters that live in a hotel named Hotel Transylvania right in the middle of the woods.
+It is a hilarious scary movie for kids about monsters living in a hotel named Hotel Transylvania right in the middle of the woods.
 The hotel is owned by Dracula.
 The movie has a host of classic monsters in the character ensemble including Frankenstein, Mummy, and Werewolf.
 Kids will love the slightly scary and mostly funny movie of Dracula.
 The popular scary movie for kids for the longest time is Hotel Transylvania and is sure to be loved by your tiny tot.

 2. Monster’s Inc.